ppy/osu-wiki/wiki/Beatmap_information/en.md

 ![Difficulty menu](img/difficulty-menu.png "Difficulty menu section")

 This is the main section of the information page, containing the most important details about a beatmap.
-The background is the cutout version of the beatmap's background image.
+The background is the cropped version of the beatmap's background image.

 ### Mapping information